eclipse-edc/Connector/docs/developer/decision-records/2022-03-11-story-issues/README.md

 For example, a story to add an API endpoint to the codebase could be split into the following sub-tasks:
 - add endpoint + swagger doc to controller
-- add service implementation + unit tests
+- add service implementation + tests
-- add method to backing store + unit tests + integration tests
+- add method to backing store + tests
-- add integration tests to controller
 - add documentation

 Generally speaking there should be one PR per sub-issue.